brucellino/devopsrus/README.md

 2. Docker-compose is installed on the host.

 These assumptions can be satisfied in several ways, for now I am using an EC2 instance, provisioned with an Ansible role.

+### Utility compute clouds

+As mentioned in [assumptions](#assumptions), deployment to arbitrary cloud platforms is assumed -- for now we assume Azure and AWS.
+In order to actually deploy and provision services on these clouds, you will need the relevant access tokens.